Interactive Music in Pediatrics: A Handbook for Music Practitioners

 About the Author

-Wendy Lanxner is Musician in Residence at Johns Hopkins Children’s Center.
-She received a Master’s in Music Education from the University of Florida, and studied flute performance and the creative process at Oberlin Conservatory and the University of Massachuetts.
-Wendy is a teaching artist, composer and music director for several Washington area agencies, serving adults with disabilities, seniors, and youth. wendylanxner.com
+Wendy Lanxner, MMEd, LPMT, MT-BC is a music therapist at Levine Music in Washington, DC, where she works with youth in Montgomery County, Maryland.
+Before becoming a music therapist, she served as Musician-in-Residence at Johns Hopkins Children’s Center, where she developed her approach to bedside music sessions.
+Wendy holds a Master’s in Music Education from the University of Florida and has studied flute performance and the creative process at Oberlin Conservatory and the University of Massachusetts.
+Additionally, Wendy is a composer and music director for ArtStream, working with adults with disabilities, and plays bass in the band Wendy & the Lost Boys. wendylanxner.com